quixio/quix-streams/docs/connectors/sources/quix-source.md

 ## How to use the Quix Environment Source

-To use a Quix Environment source, you need to create an instance of `QuixSource` and pass it to the `app.dataframe()` method.
+To use a Quix Environment source, you need to create an instance of `QuixEnvironmentSource` and pass it to the `app.dataframe()` method.

 ```python
 from quixstreams import Application